-Welcome to Amateur Photographer’s guide to the best Fujifilm cameras.
+Welcome to our guide to the best Fujifilm cameras.
 With retro-styled mirrorless cameras, chic compacts and high-resolution medium format cameras, Fujifilm is offering some of the most enjoyable shooting experiences in the game right now, with options for pros, novices and everyone in between.
 Of course, amid all the names and numbers and myriad uses of the letter ‘X’, it can be a little tricky to know which camera to choose.
 That’s where we come in.

 We test every Fujifilm camera that is released.
 From flagship models like the X-T5 to more beginner-friendly fare like the X-T50, as well as of course the phenomenally popular X100 compacts, we run all the Fujifilm cameras that come out through our rigorous testing procedure in order to ascertain whether they are worth your money.
 And remember, it’s not just the new stuff — there’s a vibrant market out there for second-hand Fujifilm cameras, and as such we’ve included a dedicated section in this guide for the best used models.